sergeypatrakov/sergeypatrakov/README.md

 ## Hello!

 I'm learning programming since the May of 2022.
 In my repositories you can find some projects completed with Yandex.Practicum as well as self-inspired ones.
 I like studying, learning new things and applying them to real world tasks.
-Passed the qualifying intensive (Survival capm) for [School 21](https://21-school.ru) in June 23'
+Passed the qualifying intensive (Survival camp) for [School 21](https://21-school.ru) in June 23'

 - School 21 (Moscow)